-Dr. Ahmed Tewfik is the Chair of the Department of Electrical and Computer Engineering at The University of Texas at Austin.
+Dr. Ahmed Tewfik is a professor in the Department of Electrical and Computer Engineering at The University of Texas at Austin.

 His current research interests are in man–machine symbiosis, brain computing interfaces and applied machine learning.
 He has made seminal contributions in the past to food inspection, watermarking, multimedia signal processing and content-based retrieval, wavelet signal processing and fractals.
 Past research contributions also include low power multimedia communications, adaptive search and data acquisition strategies for World Wide Web applications, radar and dental/medical imaging, monitoring of machinery via acoustic emissions, industrial measurements.